 Community orchestras, weddings, entertainment gigs, and quartets have made up the bulk of my playing over the last 10 years.
 Some of my favorite time was spent with Equinox Quartet, playing music from the Renaissance up through the Baroque period, and working with the children of East County Youth Symphony.
+We’re now in Fort Worth, Texas, and I’ve found a new musical home – the Fort Worth Civic Orchestra.

 It’s in working with young children that I really shine as a teacher.
 There’s something about the way they approach things – pure curiosity with no doubt that they can learn it – that keeps me coming back, and fuels my love of teaching.
 My goal for every student is to leave me having a strong understanding of theory, musicianship and desire to seek out more opportunities for growth.
 I work with each student to tailor a program specifically for their needs, from working through simple bowing mechanics issues to the psychology of performance.